codesquadhub-com/backtraderbd/README.md

 # backtraderbd
-A backtester utility for dse
+A backtester utility for stock market